biolab/xaim-website/content/faq/_index.md

 <!--- QUESTION 3-->
 {{% faq-question-answer question-number="3" question-title="What are the fees for the following course?" %}}

-The registration fee equals € 2,500 per student and includes:
+The registration fee equals 4,900 EUR per student and includes:
-- secretarial fee of € 142.00
+- secretarial fee of 142 EUR
-- stamp duty (paid virtually on the matriculation application) of € 16.00
+- stamp duty (paid virtually on the matriculation application) of 16 EUR

 Students who successfully graduate at the end of the Master's programme will have the possibility to ask for a grant to obtain a (partial) refund of the Master's fee.
 {{% /faq-question-answer %}}